 In the midst of this flatter yet spikier world with massive shifts in power and control, we need to reflect on the training and education of the creative class of people assuming this power.
 Education in the twenty-first century is mightily different from how it was in the previous one.
 Jay Cross argues that we live in times wherein informal learning outstrips the more formal variety.
 In his seminal book on the topic, Informal Learning, Cross provides a wealth of evidence that both schools and businesses are increasingly reliant on informal learning for daily survival, especially in work-related settings.
 Such observations reinforce the views of Friedman, Florida, and Toffler in critical ways because they highlight the link between informal learning and innovations in business management and overall productivity.
-Organizational support for informal learning can result in more motivated employees who work in engaging communities of practice in this more flattened work world.
+Organizational support for informal learning communities of practice in this more flattened work world.